 Keep them in an insulated container or cooler, and never let them sit out in direct sunlight.
 Options for minnow containers range from metal to plastic to Styrofoam.
 Styrofoam offers good insulating properties but can easily crack, unlike its plastic and metal counterparts.
 Also popular are trolling containers, which have holes in them to keep water constantly flowing through when you are trolling.
 This allows the minnows to receive fresh oxygen.
 This Frabill minnow container is a good example:

-- You will kill less minnows if you use a thinner hook
+- You will kill fewer minnows if you use a thinner hook

 - Thin hooks are harder for crappie to see